rdoo1809/Laravel-Project-Manager/README.md

 are a members of, view and resolve tasks that are assigned to them.

 This project uses Vue+Laravel with a sqlite database, and comes with a robust suite of tests written in PHPUnit.

+Can be run in the browser with "php artisan serve" and "npm run dev"